Drop-Pod/didactic-enigma/content/posts/Social_Media.md

 With so much noise, there seems to be a growing assumption that all the things people have to say are interesting and worth sharing with the world.
 I have had mixed feelings about social media ever since I joined Myspace and GeoCities but it always felt like I had to participate to avoid being left out.
 Going through a painful divorce and experiencing many personal attacks finally forced me to confront the fact that social media was having an increasingly negative effect on my life.
 I deleted all the apps from my phone, purged most of my content, and focused on avoiding it for now.

-Longer term, I am working on creating a fediverse model that allows communities to easily self-host and build networks and hopefully I will be able to convince my friends to join me there but in the meantime, I am quite responsive to email and direct messages because I have eliminated the mindless scrolling in my life!
+Longer term, I am working on creating a fediverse model that allows communities to easily self-host and build networks and hopefully I will be able to convince my friends to join me there but in the meantime, I am quite responsive to email and SMS/signal because I have eliminated the mindless scrolling in my life!

 > “Hominem te esse memento.
 Memento mori."